CMagistrado/monitor/sigs/modeling/README.md

     - Saved many files to Desktop

   - Internet Explorer
-    - Crashes before it can start up fully
-    - Traces one process, spawns off another process and attempts to trace that as well.
+    - Does not crash, but does not fully load before 2 minutes
-      This is where it crashes
+    - Spawns an additional process and this is where it gets stuck